-To complement the experimental study, we conducted numerical simulations of end-to-end meta-optics optimized under a different objective: the global target was set directly to maximize classification accuracy rather than broadband imaging, as in the 1-cm-aperture lens.
-For computational simplicity, the simulated lens employed a smaller 1 mm aperture and was jointly optimized with several digital neural-network backends.
-The sensor pixel size was also varied to investigate how the optimization adapts to different MTF cutoff frequencies.
+To complement the experimental results, we simulate meta-optics optimized directly for classification accuracy via end-to-end training.
+Unlike the fabricated 1-cm broadband metalens, the simulated meta-optics are optimized with the explicit objective of maximizing classification performance.

+For computational efficiency, we use a smaller-aperture simulated meta-optic and jointly optimize it with different digital neural-network backends (Supporting Information: MTF evolution across digital backends).
+The sensor pixel size was also varied to investigate how the optimization adapts to different sensor-imposed MTF cutoff frequencies.

-The wavelength-dependent phase response (RCWA curves) was approximated using polynomial expansions (Supplementary Section~\ref{supplement:e2e}), and light propagation was modeled in a differentiable manner to enable gradient-based optimization.
-During training, distinct learning rates and weight-decay coefficients were assigned to the phase variables and the digital-network parameters, as the magnitudes of the former are typically larger.
-This allowed us to monitor the evolution of the optical phase profile as the loss converged.
+The wavelength-dependent phase response was approximated using polynomial expansions (Supporting Information: end-to-end optimization methods), and light propagation was modeled using a differentiable angular spectrum method to enable gradient-based optimization.
+During training, separate learning rates were assigned to the optical phase variables and the digital-network parameters to ensure stable convergence.

-The meta-optic phase profile was initialized as a hyperboloid.
-After convergence, the end-to-end optimized model consistently achieved higher classification accuracy than its non-optimized counterpart (see Supplementary Fig.~\ref{fig:supplement_MTF}).
+The meta-optic was initialized from a hyperboloid phase profile.
+After convergence, the end-to-end optimized model achieved improved classification accuracy relative to the non-optimized baseline.
 Representative radial MTF curves and corresponding heatmaps are shown in Figs.~\ref{fig:5}a and~\ref{fig:5}b.

-Compared with the initial hyperboloid phase, the end-to-end optimization exhibits two main trends.
-First, it balances the integrated MTF areas of the RGB channels—an expected outcome given that color images in typical datasets require uniform spectral performance for optimal classification.
-Second, the MTF converges toward the sensor’s cutoff frequency, indicating that the network implicitly learns to allocate optical bandwidth within the detectable frequency range.
-This behavior suggests that the key mechanism behind classification-based end-to-end optimization for meta-optics encoder layer is the refinement of frequency-domain information represented by the MTF.

-The resulting classification accuracies were consistent with those observed in the experimental 1-cm lenses, validating the relationship between the optical design objective, the modulation transfer characteristics, and the downstream task performance.